matuteiglesias/journal/content/Business/2025-01-12_Compiled_Immigration_and_Academic_Documentation_Gu.md

 - Analyzed and drafted follow-up communications regarding the shipment of PhD diplomas, including the certification process in Italy.

 ### Achievements
-- Compiled comprehensive guides and checklists for immigration and academic documentation.
+- Compiled comprehensive guides and checklists for immigration and academic [[documentation]].
 - Developed actionable steps for validating academic credentials and following up on diploma shipments.

 ### Pending Tasks